JErBerlin/rpsw-game/README.md

-## A server to play the classic Rock-Paper-Scissors game
+## A server to play the Rock-Paper-Scissors-Well game

 ### Overview